Mrestof/k-and-r-solutions/readme.txt

 Notes on specific exercises:

-  4-3 - 4-7, 4-9:
+  4-3 - 4-9:
     These exercises are iterative in a way, so just treat the one with the higher number as the version that contains the solutions for each of them.
-    4-8 and 4-10 on the other hand ask for modifications, so the solutions for those are on their own.
+    4-10 on the other hand asks for modifications, so the solutions for it is on its own.
 Also the testing process for any 4-3 - 4-10 task is kinda loose, so if the testing breaks for some solution, try using the "fileinput.txt" version from the commit, where the solution was introduced.